top of page

 PARAFENCING

-parafencing classes and clinics
+parafencing classes

 Private lessons are available upon request